 It's an opportunity to underline with intensity and mastery - not surprising, given all the institutions Bellocchio has already mocked - the rigidity of the Church and its coercive proselytism that drives it to the worst - there was, after all, a second child abduction by the Catholic institution.
 Bellocchio's powerful film is dotted with heart-rending scenes, some of which echo each other.
 A L'Chaim is worth a Latin mass, but a pope's robe will never be worth a mother's to hide from the world.
 And yet, the decline of an institution and the uprising of a people in search of unification seem paltry in the face of the breakdown of a family.

 Les Films Incontournables UGC is aptly named, as it features the best films of the past year.
-The new edition of this must-see event takes place from January 10 to 23, 2024, in some 15 cinemas in the Paris region.
+The new edition of this must-see event takes place from January 15 to 28, 2025 in fifteen cinemas in the Paris region.
 Good news: tickets are only 5 euros.
 It's also an opportunity to meet and talk with some of the directors.
 Here's the program!
 [Read more]Cinema: dramas and thrillers currently showing in cinemas and coming soon

 Not sure which film to see today?
 Well, we've got plenty of films to show near you.
 [Read more]